This unusual painting was produced as a front and rear book cover for author David J.B. Smith.

 It also says that two bombs missed and exploded astern of Wolverine.

 The other bounced of her deck killing one sailor and that it exploded fifteen yards off her starboard side about midships.

 David found photographs of a Bf 109 F4/B aircraft colours showing a plane from the same squadron, only our aircraft is No 8.

-If they were just a fighter unit they would be in a specific dog fight and have individual kill markings.
+If they were only a fighter unit they would be in a specific dog fight and have individual kill markings.

-10/JG2 at this time were not.
-This is documented
+10/JG2 at this time were not, this is well documented.

-A tiny detail, note the red fox on the nose, squadron ‘symbol’.
+A tiny detail, note the red fox on the nose, the squadron ‘symbol’.

 David found two original WW2 photos of the same A/C type from 10/JG2 so could write confidently, “These colours and markings are definitely the Bf 109’s which attack our convoy in Jennycliff Bay 1942“.

 He also found photos of the bombs and how they were attached to the aircraft.